Hackatoan/terryvis/README.md

 docker compose up --build
 ```

-- To run only the bot with Vosk pointing to a local model (no Whisper service), set `ASR_ENGINE=vosk` and ensure `VOSK_MODEL` points to a valid model path on the host.
-You can also remove the `whisper` service from the compose file if desired.
+To run only the bot with a locally-mounted Vosk model (no ASR container), set `ASR_ENGINE=vosk` and ensure `VOSK_MODEL` points to a valid model path on the host.
+The compose file uses the `asr` service name by default; remove or adapt it if you prefer a single-container setup.

-### Faster / lower-resource ASR (optional)
+### Faster / lower-resource ASR (Vosk)

-If Whisper is too slow on your host, you can switch to a lighter offline ASR engine: Vosk.
+This project uses Vosk by default for faster, lower-resource transcription.
 Vosk has small English models that run faster on CPUs and work well for short voice commands.

-- Install Vosk and a small English model:
+Install Vosk and a small English model:

 ```bash
 pip install vosk